qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 Styling Items
 +++++++++++++

 If you want to dig deeper you can customize the look and feel of specific components.
 Each component has an entry in the theme object.
-In the eaxmple below we customize buttons so they have a red background and a with a border that creates a fake 3D effect.
+In the example below we customize buttons so they have a red background and a with a border that creates a fake 3D effect.

 .. literalinclude:: src/snippets/theming-button-style.qml